Scythia: The Interpretation of the Data of Ancient Historians.

 If we talk about the one-eyed Arimaspians, we can assume that this is not the pure fantasy of the informants of Herodotus as this name may hide the Turkic word jarym "half" which together with some, yet undiscovered word means simply "a half-seeing" or even better "half-open eyes".
 In the latter case, these people could be of Mongoloid appearance.
 Obviously, these people dwelled beyond the Volga.
 With the help of the Turkic languages, you can decipher the name of Issedonians as "people in warm clothes” (Turkic issi/yssy "warm" and don "clothes ").

 Herodotus wrote that the Callipidai were Hellenic Scythians.
 We have no sure prerequisites to identify them with any historical ethnic group.
 Maybe they spoke a special dialect of Greek, badly understood by true Hellenes.
 In this case, the Callipidai may be the descendants of those Proto-Greeks who remained in Ukraine after the bulk of them went to the Peloponnese.
-Summing up our discussion of the ethnic composition of Eastern Europe since the end of the 2nd and during the first half of the 1st millennium BC, we submit a map of the migration of the population in this period of time (see the map below).
+Summing up our discussion of the ethnic composition of Eastern Europe since the end of the 2nd and during the first half of the 1st millennium BC, we submit a map of the migration of the population in this time (see the map below).

 Map 10.
 The directions of the migrations of ethnic groups in Eastern Europe at the end ІІ-го – the beginning І mill.
 BC.

-Moving to the east and south-east, the Bulgar during the 1st mill BC gradually settled the steppe part of the left banks of the Dnieper/ Here they entered long and close contact with the Magyars, as evidenced by the numerous lexical matches of the Chuvash and Hungarian languages.
+Moving to the east and south-east, the Bulgars during the 1st mill BC gradually settled the steppe part of the left banks of the Dnieper/ Here they entered long and close contact with the Magyars, as evidenced by the numerous lexical matches of the Chuvash and Hungarian languages.
 Staying in Pontic steppes for a few centuries, the Bulgars created a culture of a high level which is known as the Scythian.
 They established and maintained contacts with the agricultural centers of Asia Minor and the Balkans but created their own culture on a local basis.

 Since the beginning of the III.
 BC. sites of the Scythian steppe culture are absent, a testament to its decline or even ruin (SIMONENKO O.V.
 1994, 32).
 Some scientists see the reason for this in the invasion of the Sarmatians and refer to Diodorus Siculus, according to whom the Sarmatians, coming from the Don country, devastated a large part of Scythia and established their rule over it.
-Archaeological findings evidence in favor of this invasion which was resulted in the loss of the dominant position of "Royal Scythians", described by Herodotus, at the beginning of the IV century BC (SULIMIRSKIY T. 2008 – in RussianChanges in the ancient Scythia).
-Retreating from the Sarmatians, the Scythians had left vast areas of Azov coast, although a deal of them stayed on the banks of the Lower Dnieper, "where a half dozen settlements were arisen such as Zolota Balka, Znamenka, Liubymivka but others moved to the Crimea, where they formed the Scythian Kingdom, or Scythia Minor with its capital in Naples” (BARAN V.D., 1985: 5).
+Archaeological findings evidence in favor of this invasion which was resulted in the loss of the dominant position of "Royal Scythians", described by Herodotus, at the beginning of the IV century BC (SULIMIRSKIY T. 2008 – in Russian – Changes in the ancient Scythia).
+Retreating from the Sarmatians, the Scythians had left vast areas of Azov coast, although a deal of them stayed on the banks of the Lower Dnieper, "where a half dozen settlements were arisen such as Zolota Balka, Znamenka, Liubymivka others moved to the Crimea, where they formed the Scythian Kingdom, or Scythia Minor with its capital in Naples” (BARAN V.D., 1985: 5).
 However, other experts say that Diodorus events are not dated and generally he wrote about Sauromatians, not Sarmatians, and believe that the Sarmatians appeared in the Northern Black Sea until the end of the II millennium BC.
 (SIMONENKO O.V.
 1994, 34).
 Accordingly, there is doubt that the Sarmatians have been responsible for the decline of the "Great Scythia":

 Final Great Scythia and the resettlement of the Sarmatians to the northern Black Sea are separated by a century gap, which does not allow connecting these two events (POLIN S.V., SIMONENKO A.V.
 2004: 372).

 It is still difficult to talk about the ethnic composition of the population of the Northern Black Sea region at the time when the Goths came here.
 Maybe they didn’t find the Scythians but revealed their traces in place names.
-Jordanes, in his "Getica" rather scanty described the coming of the Goths for a new place of settlement, but it does have such evidence:
+Jordanes, in his "Getica" rather scanty, described the coming of the Goths for a new place of settlement, but it does have such evidence:

 But when the volume of the people increased greatly and Filimer, son of Gadaric, reigned as king -about the fifth since Berig – he decided that the army of the Goths with their families should move from that region.
 In search of suitable homes and pleasant places they came to the land of Scythia, called Ojom (Oium) in that tongue (JORDANES.
 1960: 25).